Aggressive Defense Against Theft Charges In Iowa

 This means that, depending on the circumstances, theft could be just the beginning of the charges the prosecution intends to bring.

-Theft Classifications & Penalties
+Theft Classifications And Penalties

-Iowa law classifies theft in five ways, focusing on the value of what’s alleged to have been stolen…
+Iowa law classifies theft in five ways, focusing on the value of what’s alleged to have been stolen:

-4th Degree Theft: Convictions for taking property valued between $300 and $750 can result in one year of jail time and fines amounting to $2,560 (+$384 surcharge).
+- Fourth-degree theft: Convictions for taking property valued between $300 and $750 can result in one year of jail time and fines amounting to $2,560 (+$384 surcharge).

 Defenses Against Theft Charges

 It’s important to know that theft under Iowa law can come about by misunderstandings.
 It doesn’t have to be a deliberate attempt to take property.
-The failure to return property one rented or was loaned could result in theft charges.
+The failure to return property once rented or loaned could result in theft charges.
 The person who rents a snowblower and doesn’t return it could face theft charges.
 The person who borrowed their neighbor’s tools and didn’t return them could face theft charges.

-But perhaps the defendant forgot they had the tools or meant to return the snowblower and never got around to it.
+But, perhaps the defendant forgot they had the tools or meant to return the snowblower and never got around to it.
 Simply returning the property can go a long way in cases like these.
-Strictly speaking, the District Attorney is not obligated to drop charges if the property is returned.
+Strictly speaking, the district attorney is not obligated to drop charges if the property is returned.
 Still, this act of good will may help move the process in that direction.

 Contact Our Des Moines Theft Lawyers Today